thinkingsage/kismet-fate-fortune-gemini/README.md

-# kismet-fate-fortune
+# kismet
-An evolutionary re-take on fortune-mod
+An evolutionary re-take on `fortune-mod`.